Nurse Types / Forensic Nurse

-Nurses who choose to work in forensics may find themselves in a stressful environment that takes a mental and physical toll.
-Nursing professionals who choose this path will want to establish and stick with self-care routines to help them cope.
+Nurses who choose to work in this nursing specialty may find themselves in a stressful environment that takes a mental and physical toll.
+Nursing professionals who choose forensic nursing will want to establish and stick with self-care routines to help them cope.

-In this article we will explore the following:
+In this article we explore:

 - What do forensic nurses do?

 - What are specific types of forensic nurses?